 Why Alibaba Shares Are Rising

-Shares of several Chinese companies, including Alibaba Group Holding Limited (NYSE: BABA) are trading higher following China's Golden Week holiday.
-Also, reports suggest that data showed services activity in China returned to positive levels.
+Shares of several Chinese stocks, including Alibaba Group Holding Limited (NYSE: BABA), are trading higher following the release of Chinese September trade data.

-Alibaba and several other Chinese stocks also traded higher in yesterday's session amid a Beijing comment that its diplomat Yang Jiechi's meeting with White House National Security Adviser Sullivan was constructive.

-The company's stock has increased by approximately 13.6% over the past 5 trading sessions.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.